smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 ## MINIMUM_CONTRACT_PAYMENT_LINK_JUELS

+> ⚠️ NOTE
-NOTE: This was formerly called MINIMUM_CONTRACT_PAYMENT, it will be removed in a future release.
+> This was formerly called MINIMUM_CONTRACT_PAYMENT, it will be removed in a future release.

 - Default: _automatically set based on Chain ID, typically 100000000000000 (0.0001 LINK) on all chains except mainnet, where it is 1 LINK_